SaiHarsha9992/Email-Verfication-App/Readme.md

 | GET    | `/api/auth/verify/:token` | Verifies the email using the provided token |
 | GET    | `/api/auth/profile`    | Retrieves the logged-in user's profile      |

+## Deployment Notes

+- **Frontend:** Successfully deployed on Vercel.
+- **Backend:** Successfully deployed on Render.

+## Deployment Notes

+- **Frontend:** Successfully deployed on Vercel.
+- **Backend:** Successfully deployed on Render.

+**Note:**

+- During development, I tried using SMTP (e.g., Gmail or Mailgun) for sending verification emails, and it worked perfectly on localhost.
+- However, after deploying the backend to Render, email sending does not work because Render blocks outgoing SMTP connections on standard ports (587/465).
+- This causes the signup process to hang when trying to send emails from the deployed backend.

+**Possible Solutions:**

+1. Use an email API service like Mailgun, SendGrid, or Postmark via their HTTP API instead of SMTP.
+2. Alternatively, deploy the backend to a VPS or cloud server that allows outbound SMTP connections.
+3. Ensure all SMTP credentials are correctly configured in environment variables.